XDC webApplication - Calculation of the Standard XDC for ENEL S.p.A.

 A company´s specific contribution to manmade climate change had not been quantified up to now. right. based on science has developed a science-based climate metric that quantifies this contribution in a precise manner: a company´s X-Degree Compatibility ("XDC") measures the temperature increase the world would face by 2050, should all companies be as emission intensive as the company at hand, given the same economic output.
 The XDC allows a company to:

-In our next webinar on 23.03.2018 at 6pm CET we will introduce the XDC with its different use cases, we will clarify the link with Science Based Targets and provide a first insight into the "XDC webApplication". #XDC
+right.now is the webinar series of right. based on science.
+In our webinar from 23 March 2018 we introduced the XDC with its different use cases, clarified the link with Science Based Targets and provided a first insight into the "XDC webApplication". #XDC

 "Climate-related legal risk management: The merits of science-based sustainability data"